telerik/xaml-docs/controls/radgridview/filtering/how-to/howto-defer-filtering-until-the-filter-button-is-clicked.md

 ---
 title: Defer Filtering Until the Filter Button is Clicked
 page_title: Defer Filtering Until the Filter Button is Clicked
-description: Defer Filtering Until the Filter Button is Clicked
+description: Get started with the filtering functionality of Telerik's WPF DataGrid and learn how to defer filtering until the filter button is clicked.
 slug: gridview-filtering-howto-defer-filtering-until-the-filter-button-is-clicked
 tags: defer,filtering,until,the,filter,button,is,clicked
 published: True